NeggFriedRice/NeggFriedRice/README.md

 ## Hello there, I'm Tom! 🤖

 Thanks for stopping by!
-I'm a Junior Full Stack Web Developer hoping to make my mark on the world 🌏.
+I'm a Junior Full Stack Web Developer based in Melbourne hoping to make my mark on the world 🌏.

 Feel free to hop over to my portfolio [here](https://thomasloo.dev/).